Spectral methods for wedge and corner flows: The Fourier-Kontorovich-Lebedev integral transform: Discussion and concluding remarks

-The methodology presented here can, in principle, be extended to related geometries with angular or corner-like boundaries.
+The FKL transform is primarily a technical method for addressing flows near corners, providing an efficient framework for solving such problems.
+Unlike the method of successive reflections, which is a classical singularity-based approach relying on repeated image systems and often resulting in cumbersome series, the FKL approach expresses the solution in terms of rapidly converging integrals.
+This not only simplifies the computational implementation but also allows the effects of wedge boundaries to be incorporated directly into the kernel, offering a clear and compact representation of the flow induced by point singularities.
+However, the method is subject to certain limitations.
+The approach is specifically tailored to wedge-shaped domains and relies on the separability of the geometry in cylindrical coordinates; extending it to more complex or irregular geometries would require substantial modifications.
+Additionally, the method is formulated for isolated point singularities; extending it to fully distributed forces, such as those around particles, would require additional treatments.
+The method presented here can, in principle, be extended to related geometries with corner-like boundaries.
 For example, it could be adapted to study flows in finite wedges with bounded radial or axial extent.
-This can be achieved using dual integral approach formulations, which the author has previously applied to study the effects of finite-sized boundaries on various Stokes flows~\cite{daddi2020dynamics, daddi2020axisymmetric, daddi2022diffusiophoretic, daddi2021steady, daddi2023axisymmetric}.
+This can be achieved using dual integral equation formulations, which the author has previously applied to study the effects of finite-sized boundaries on various Stokes flows~\cite{daddi2020dynamics, daddi2020axisymmetric, daddi2022diffusiophoretic, daddi2021steady, daddi2023axisymmetric}.
 The main requirement is that the geometry allows a separation of variables compatible with the transform approach, so that the flow can be expressed in terms of harmonic functions.
 While the transforms and boundary conditions may become more involved in these cases, the framework remains applicable and provides a systematic way to construct solutions for singularity-driven flows in more complex confined geometries.

+The solution outlined in the present work has the only approximation stemming from the numerical evaluation of the integral over $\nu$, which can be made arbitrarily accurate by choosing a sufficiently large upper limit and appropriate quadrature.
+To our knowledge, no other analytical or semi-analytical method exists for wedge-shaped geometries, as the combination of a point singularity and wedge boundaries makes closed-form solutions extremely challenging.
+In contrast, numerical approaches such as boundary element or finite-volume methods require discretization of the fluid domain or boundaries, involving two- or three-dimensional integrations, which are computationally more demanding.
+By reducing the problem to one-dimensional integrals over the radial wavenumber, our method achieves a significant gain in efficiency while maintaining high accuracy, which is particularly advantageous when evaluating multiple configurations or performing parameter studies in wedge geometries.